TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 }
 ```

 As well as defining my own style, I also disable whatever focus highlight the browser might apply so that the two don't clash.
 I need my own highlight for the focus cell because it continues to be the focus cell even if the user moves the input focus elsewhere.
-For example, they might use the formula box to edit cell content rather than doing it in place.
+For example, they might use the formula box (coming soon) to edit cell content rather than doing it in place.

 To help with debugging in my sample app, I also changed the background color of whatever element has input focus.